Sigmmma/c20/src/content/h1/guides/map-making/blender-level-guide/level-creation-beginner/readme.md

  Materials that have "Use Nodes" enabled and either define a texture or use base color for a diffuse will be displayed in the ```render preview shading```.
 Materials that have "Use Nodes" disabled can use ```solid shading``` and set the diffuse colors to differentiate materials but keep in mind that you will not be able to assign textures.
 You can switch between both to assign a diffuse and assign a texture when switching between solid and render.
 Most images in this guide will be using solid shading for rendering.

-# UV Mapping
+# UV mapping
 Now that we have assigned our textures we can begin to modify the UV coordinates for our mesh to properly display our textures.
 Since we only have one material that makes use of the texture in the scene at the moment we will only need to modify the UV mapping coordinates for the surfaces that have "example_tutorial_ground" assigned to them.

 Follow the instructions below to begin.

-## Setting Up A Second Viewport For UV Editing
+## Setting up a second viewport for UV editing

 1. Lets start by [setting up our second window](https://general-101.github.io/HEK-Docs/w/Blender%20Overview/Blender_Overview.html#viewport-editing) for UV mapping.